katiewalkerfurniture/katiewalkerfurniture.github.io/_work/windsorrocker.md

 A wooden rocking chair available in ash with a white oil finish, walnut with a clear oil finish or oak with either a white or a clear oil finish.
 Bespoke finishing options are available on request.

 The chair extends the Windsor furniture making tradition.
 It is made by steam bending a continuous band which forms the rocker and the chair's frame.
 The turned sticks radiate from a carved seat out to the band making a strong, comfortable chair that remains very light.

-It is as at home in the nursery, as in the sitting room or home office.
+The Windsor rocker is currently made by [Sitting Firm Chairmakers Ltd][426b0dfa]

+  [426b0dfa]: http://www.sittingfirm.co.uk "Made by"

 A one off version is available in white oil finished ash with a woven riempie (leather) seat.